 When it comes to taking questions from the audience the speaker has several options.
 You can take questions throughout the presentation, hold all questions until the designated time, or not allow questions at all.
 The method you choose will depend on your purpose, the situation, and your audience.
 Think about what you are trying to achieve and think about whom you are addressing in the presentation.

 If you decide to designate a certain time for answering questions, we recommend that you not plan that time for the very end of your delivery.
+This is how most presentations in business are delivered today and it is unfortunate because speakers who do so set their entire presentation up to end on a possible poor question or poor response.
 Instead of just taking questions at the end of your time slot, reserve the final couple of minutes for you to give the audience your closing remarks.
 This puts an exclamation point on your delivery because you can control the last word on your subject.
 With our suggestion to take questions just before your final remarks, you will take questions after the body of your presentation, but before you close.